gschampagne/nbody_phys512_grace/README.md

-# 2D n-body code for PHYS 512 final project.
+# 2D n-body code for PHYS 512 final project

 ## Project Overview
-Built an N-body gravity simulator using a grid based potential rather than direct particle-particle force calculations as outlined in `project_guidelines.pdf`.
+Built an N-body gravity simulator using a grid based potential rather than direct particle-particle force calculations as outlined in `project_guidelines.pdf`

 ## Table of Contents
 - [Core Algorithm](#core-algorithm)